davidpelaez/fbdoorman/README.md

     gem "minifbclearance"

 Make sure the development database exists and run the generator.
-I didn't know howto and thus i didnt change the name of the generator.
-Sorry!

-    script/generate clearance
+    script/generate minifbclearance

 This: